The Magic is in the Flow of the Sales Process

 Closings are a consequence of the total sales funnel structure and not of pure individual activity.

 By knowing the sequence of steps in the sales process and knowing the answer to these three variables, attrition, duration and capacity, it is possible to construct the sales funnel backwards, from quota to the initial stages of discovery or marketing.
-The user defines where he wants to go (how much and by when), and Attieve®, our Sales Process Analyzer, helps him design the path that will take him there.

 It is this funnel structure, developed from the end to the beginning that sets the consequential output quantity and date required at each step in order to achieve the desired results.
 Quota will depend on the execution of the definition of the structure and not on dispersed individual effort.